wh-alice/mig_visualstudio/vs/debugger/how-to--start-and-stop-the-message-log-display.md

 ---
-title: "How to: Start and Stop the Message Log Display | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Start and Stop the Message Log Display" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"